Jackie Chan warns Singapore youth on drugs after son's detention

 “In order to earn money, you’ll steal, you’ll rob.
 In the end, you’re hurting your country, you’re hurting your family, you’re hurting your son ... it’s a domino effect.”

-The younger Chan, a 32-year-old actor and singer, apologized for his actions upon his release.
+The younger Chan, a 32-year-old actor and singer, apologised for his actions upon his release.
 The use of ketamine and methamphetamine has increased in China in recent years and Beijing continues to heavily prosecute marijuana use.

-Reporting By Reuters Television in Singapore; Writing by Marie-Louise Gumuchian in London; editing by Ralph Boulton
+(Reporting By Reuters Television in Singapore; Writing by Marie-Louise Gumuchian in London; editing by Ralph Boulton)